 These tenders are used extensively from project commencement to dispute resolution.
 The owner negotiates with one contractor from beginning to project end.
-These tenders are useful for highly specialist contracts or when the owner wants to extend the scope of work.
-There is better communication and information flow since the contractor is a part of the project team.
+These tenders are helpful for highly specialist contracts or when the owner wants to extend the scope of work.
+There is better communication, and information flow since the contractor is a part of the project team.

-In serial tendering, the tenders are based on the schedules of work of bill of quantities.
+In serial tendering, the tenders are based on the work schedules of bills of quantities.
 The rates are used to value results over a given number of projects, and with time the procedure can be repeated for different projects.

 The procurement method is how construction services are obtained.
 Procurement methods are primarily grouped into four, as we will discuss below.
 They are:

 In the Best Value Source method, the contractor is awarded the contract based on price and past performance.
-Other indicators such as qualifications, time management, and staff robustness are also taken into consideration.
+Other indicators such as qualifications, time management, and staff robustness are also considered.

-A contractor with a good reputation on his past projects can leverage his position using a track record of his success to win.
-For a contractor to win projects utilizing this method, he has to sacrifice his commercial construction profit margin and improve the bid hit ratio.
+A contractor with a good reputation on his past projects can leverage his position using a track record of success to win.
+To win projects utilizing this method, a contractor must sacrifice his commercial construction profit margin and improve the bid-hit ratio.

-In the low bid method, competitive bids are selected based on the bid procurement method's lowest bid.
+The low bid method selects competitive bids based on the procurement method’s lowest bid.
 Government and public construction entities use this method.

 Direct selection is a single-source method that uses only one provider to satisfy all the project requirements.
 This method is also a non-competitive procurement method that can benefit contractors.

-In the negotiated method, the contractors are selected without any form of advertisement.
-A contractor is chosen and deals with the owner as per the price and technical requirements.
-A high chance of a contractor's bid being selected as the selection criteria is based on goodwill and previous successful relationships.
+In the negotiated method, the contractors are selected without any advertisement.
+A contractor is chosen and deals with the owner per the price and technical requirements.
+A contractor’s bid will likely be chosen as the selection criteria are based on goodwill and previous successful relationships.
 This is one of the best ways a contractor can win more jobs.

 These are the most common contracts, also referred to as fixed-price contracts.
 They outline one price for all the work to be done.
-These kinds of contracts simplify bidding for a contractor quotes a fee instead of submitting multiple bids.
+These contracts simplify bidding for a contractor to quote a fee instead of submitting multiple bids.
 Finishing the project under budget also ensures high-profit margins.
 However, one should carry out proper cost estimations.
 Among the benefits of cost estimation is that it minimizes losses caused by miscalculations.

 These kinds of contracts best work when the scope of work is not correctly defined.
-Contractors are paid at an hourly rate or by the cost of materials used.
-These kinds of contracts can be challenging because tracking the time and materials can be time-consuming.
-Doing a thorough job can mean spending more time jotting down numbers rather than doing the work.
-Considering the unpredictability of construction projects, the owner can spend more than they planned for since they have to pay the contractor for any changes and unexpected costs.
+Contractors are paid hourly or by the cost of materials used.
+These contracts can be challenging because tracking the time and materials can be time-consuming.
+Doing a thorough job can mean spending more time jotting down numbers than doing the work.
+Considering the unpredictability of construction projects, the owner can spend more than they planned since they have to pay the contractor for any changes and unexpected costs.

 In unit price contracts, the project is divided into units known as measurement contracts.
-The contractor uses the construction unit database for the pricing of the work units.
+The contractor uses the construction unit database to price the work units.
 He then provides cost estimates of the work units, not for a project as a whole.